Silvino Francisco

-Silvino Francisco (born 3 May 1946) is a South African former professional snooker player, most notable for winning the 1985 British Open.
+Silvino Francisco (3 May 1946 – 14 December 2024) was a South African professional snooker player who won the 1985 British Open.

 Snooker career

-Francisco comes from a snooker-playing family.
+Francisco came from a snooker-playing family.
 His brother Manuel and nephew Peter both played at a high level, Manuel having been a runner-up in the World Amateur Billiards Championship on several occasions, and Peter having risen to the world ranking of number 14.

 Francisco won the 1985 British Open, beating Kirk Stevens 12–9.
 Prior to the start of the Final match, Francisco accused Stevens of playing under the influence of drugs.
 Francisco was subsequently fined for the comments.
 The world governing body of snooker, the WPBSA, accepted that the accusation was false and it is on record that Kirk Stevens has never failed a drugs test in the history of his career.
-Stevens later admitted to have an addiction to cocaine.
+Stevens later admitted to having an addiction to cocaine.

 He was involved in another scandal after the 1989 Masters.
 After losing 5–1 to Terry Griffiths in the last-16, it was discovered that there had been heavy betting on that exact score.
 Francisco was arrested, but later released without charge.

-Personal life
+Personal life and death

-Francisco suffered with gambling problems towards the end of his professional career, to the extent of being declared bankrupt in 1996 due to income tax arrears, having split up from his second wife who claimed his £350,000 house, and having to pay maintenance for his four children.
-He later took to working evenings in a friend's fish and chip shop for extra cash.
+Francisco suffered gambling problems towards the end of his professional career, to the extent of being declared bankrupt in 1996 due to income tax arrears.

-In 1997, he was arrested for smuggling cannabis, and served three years in prison.
+In 1997, Francisco was arrested for smuggling cannabis and served three years in prison.

+Francisco married his wife June in the early 2000s.
+In his later years he dedicated himself to his family, specifically his grandchildren Enola and Osiris, charity work and the snooker youth.

+Francisco died on 14 December 2024, aged 78.

+He remains the only African snooker player to have won a professional snooker ranking event.